 If you’ve been diagnosed with aortic stenosis, the USC CardioVascular Thoracic Institute is ready to discuss the latest treatment options available.
 We actively participate in heart valve research and clinical trials in order to bring you the most advanced innovations for valve repair and replacement.
 By collaborating with cardiac and medical specialists on new methods of treatment, specialized devices and minimally invasive procedures, we are at the forefront of the newest techniques.
 We not only perform valve repairs and replacements, but also train other physicians around the country on how to perform these life-saving treatments.

 How can I see if I qualify?

-At the CardioVascular Thoracic Institute (CVTI) at Keck Medicine of USC, we understand the worry and concern you and your family have when facing serious cardiovascular and thoracic conditions such as aortic stenosis.
+At the CardioVascular Thoracic Institute at Keck Medicine of USC, we understand the worry and concern you and your family have when facing serious cardiovascular and thoracic conditions such as aortic stenosis.

 Our experienced, multidisciplinary teams of cardiologists, surgeons and specialists understand that every patient is unique.
 That’s why your care is personalized with an individual treatment plan designed for your specific heart, lung or vascular condition.